 - Tell someone where you’re going.
 This is as simple as a call or an e-mail to friends or relatives to say where you’re going, when you’ll be there and a note that if they haven’t heard from you by some reasonable time, to sound the alarm.

 - Invest in appropriate tires.
 Ask yourself if your tires are really ready to handle the roads where you need to go.
-A spare set of wheels from craigslist and a set of snow tires can generally be bought or assembled for about $300.
+A spare pair of wheels from craigslist and two snow tires can generally be bought or assembled for about $300.
 (Make sure you test them before you really need them.)
+In some areas of the country, or if you have an all- or four-wheel drive vehicle, it’s recommended that you drive on four snow tires.
 Alternatively, you can carry chains, but these are miserable to install and hard to drive on.